John Sleyne: Exile to Portugal

 Sleyne was exiled soon after, "the mayor and alderman of Corke having removed [him] from [his] bed by a troop of soldiers ... [and] compelled [him] to embark on a sudden in a little vessel that was sailing for Portugal", "in the sight of all the people".
 Even though Portugal was a significant Catholic country, it was not associated with the Jacobite cause.
 It was an ally of France at the start of the War of Spanish Succession, but switched to being an ally of England in 1703 on agreeing the Methuen Treaty in return for military and commercial co-operation.

 Travelling on the same boat from Cove to Lisbon was John George, a "shipowner and merchant by wholesale " who was also fleeing persecution in Ireland.
 On 27 March 1703, following a rough sea journey, Sleyne wrote to Propaganda Fide announcing his arrival in Lisbon.
 The Irish Dominicans in Lisbon assumed responsibility for him and the Bom Successo community generously gave him hospitality in the chaplain's house on the grounds of the Convento do Bom Successo, for the duration of his time there.
 Since its inception in 1640, the Convento do Bom Sucesso had served as a place of Catholic learning and provided refuge for many fleeing religious persecution from Ireland.
 (Its importance has been recognised through the visits of modern day Presidents of the Republic of Ireland President Michael D. Higgins in 2015, Mary McAleese in 2002 and Mary Robinson in 1995).

 Pope Clement XI addressed a letter to João V of Portugal (28 September 1709), assuring him of the truth of the information that Bishop Sleyne conveyed to him about the plight of Irish Catholics.
 The Pope recommended that Sleyne be deserving of all the support that could be given to him.
 João V of Portugal welcomed Sleyne to Portugal and awarded him financial assistance, part of which Sleyne used to defray the costs of the new Capella of Saint Patrick at Bom Successo.
 This Altar was dedicated to the Sacred Heart in 1891.

 Even in exile, Sleyne advanced the cause of the Roman Catholic people in Ireland, demanding of Cardinal Toussaint de Forbin-Janson the fullest powers possible for marriage dispensations needed by the bishops still in Ireland.
 He appointed two Vicars General to act as administrators of the dioceses in his absence and postulated in favour of Donough MacCarthy as his co-adjutant bishop when he resigned from his dioceses.

+With regards to the other notable exile on the same boat as Bishop Sleyne, John George and his family, thrived in Lisbon, supported by the Irish community of Belém.
+He constructed a grand palace on Rua da Junqueira in the Santo Amaro area, that typified 18th-century Portuguese architecture.
+His descendant, Paulo Jorge, enhanced the family's reputation through the well regarded Carcavelos wine and is remembered in the area of Travessa de Paulo Jorge of Belém.